momalab/PerDoor/README.md

 ## References
 <a id="1">[1]</a>
-Brendan McMahan, Eider Moore, Daniel Ramage, Seth Hampson, and Blaise Ag{\"{u}}era y Arcas, "Communication-Efficient Learning of Deep Networks from Decentralized Data", AISTATS 2017.
+Brendan McMahan, Eider Moore, Daniel Ramage, Seth Hampson, and Blaise Ag\"{u}era y Arcas, "_Communication-Efficient Learning of Deep Networks from Decentralized Data_", AISTATS 2017.

 <a id="2">[2]</a>
-Peva Blanchard, El Mahdi El Mhamdi, Rachid Guerraoui, and Julien Stainer, "Machine Learning with Adversaries: Byzantine Tolerant Gradient Descent", NeurIPS 2017.
+Peva Blanchard, El Mahdi El Mhamdi, Rachid Guerraoui, and Julien Stainer, "_Machine Learning with Adversaries: Byzantine Tolerant Gradient Descent_", NeurIPS 2017.

 <a id="3">[3]</a>
-Clement Fung, Chris J. M. Yoon, and Ivan Beschastnikh, "The Limitations of Federated Learning in Sybil Settings", RAID 2020.
+Clement Fung, Chris J. M. Yoon, and Ivan Beschastnikh, "_The Limitations of Federated Learning in Sybil Settings_", RAID 2020.